1998 FIFA World Cup: Group E

 The Netherlands and Mexico advanced with the same record, with the former placing first on goal difference.
-Belgium and eventual 2002 FIFA World Cup co-hosts South Korea failed to advance.
+Belgium and eventual 2002 FIFA World Cup co-hosts South Korea failed to advance, although Belgium were undefeated with three draws.

 Group F

-Germany and the Federal Republic of Yugoslavia advanced, each with 7 points (Germany took 1st through goal differential tiebreak).
+Germany and the Federal Republic of Yugoslavia advanced, each with 7 points (Germany took 1st on goal difference).
 Iran and 1994 host United States failed to advance.

 Group G

-Romania surprisingly topped the group over England, while Colombia and Tunisia were unable to reach the last 16, despite Colombia having one win.
+Romania topped the group over England, while Colombia and Tunisia were unable to reach the last 16, despite Colombia having one win.

 Group H

 Argentina finished at the top of Group H against three debutants.
-Croatia took the runners up spot while the surprising Jamaica, and Japan failed to advance.
+Croatia took the runners-up spot while Jamaica and Japan failed to advance.

 Knockout stage

 The knockout stage comprised the 16 teams that advanced from the group stage of the tournament.
 For each game in the knockout stage, any draw at 90 minutes was followed by 30 minutes of extra time; if scores were still level, there was a penalty shoot-out to determine who progressed to the next round.
-Golden goal comes into play if a team scores during extra time, thus becoming the winner which concludes the game.
+The Golden goal rule was also used, whereby if a team scored during extra time, they would immediately win the game.